kadar77/weather-api/README.md

 ## Weather forecast
-This program is Weather forecast web application for coding assisment.
+This program is Weather forecast web application for coding assignment.
 You can redistribute it and/or modify except api keys.

 ## Flow